Category Archives: Retaining wall

 Types of Retaining walls – All types,materials,features and uses.

-They are vertical or near-vertical structures constructed to hold soil between two terrains when the slope exceeds the natural angle of repose.
+Retaining walls are rigid structures used for supporting soil laterally and retained at different levels on the two sides.
+These structures are vertical or near-vertical.
+They are constructed to hold soil between two terrains when the slope exceeds the natural angle of repose.
 The slope can be vertical or steep or much above the range of angle of repose.
+Understanding retaining wall types is crucial for selecting the right wall based on soil conditions, load requirements, and project design.

 Design criteria of retaining wall